nestybox/sysbox-ee/docs/usage.md

-Sysboxd User's Guide
+Sysbox User's Guide
 ====================

-The Sysboxd [README](../README.md) file contains the basic information on how to install Sysboxd and create system containers with it.
+The Sysbox [README](../README.md) file contains the basic information on how to install Sysbox and create system containers with it.
 This document supplements the README file with additional information.

-## Running System Containers with Sysboxd
+## Running System Containers with Sysbox

-We currently support two ways of running system containers with Sysboxd:
+We currently support two ways of running system containers with Sysbox:

 1) Using Docker (the easy and preferred way)